entertainmyfaith/NOCBot/Readme.md

 - Here is the guide for creating a trail account: https://www.twilio.com/docs/messaging/guides/how-to-use-your-free-trial-account

 2. **Zrok Account**
-- Since our flask application is internally hosted, zrok is required to expose the internal flask application to public endpoint creating a HTTPs tunnel so that twilio can connect to it.
+- Since our flask application is internally hosted, Zrok is required to expose the internal flask application to public endpoint creating a HTTPs tunnel so that twilio can connect to it.
 Twilio requires public endpoint to route the call.
 Here are the steps:
-    - create and set up a zork account using this guide:
+    - Create and set up a Zrok account using this guide: https://docs.zrok.io/docs/getting-started/
-    - once done, copy the URL and paste it into Twilio's configuration page on both Calls and Messages.
+    - Once done, copy the URL and paste it into Twilio's configuration page on both Calls and Messages.
 The image is shown below:
     ![Twilio Voice](images/voice_service.png)
     ![Twilio Voice](images/messaging_service.png)
-    - now, you should be able to run the program by calling the number that you got in Twilio.
+    - Now, you should be able to run the program by calling the number that you got in Twilio.

 3. **ConnectWise API (Optional)**
 - Since we have used ConnectWise PSA as our ticketing system, you would require to create ConnectWise Account.
 Then you would require an API Key for your account that you can use to implement the ConnectWise middleware that we built.
 Please check .env file in the project for detailed information in what specific items you would require.